23W-INCO/MedData-ABiteofPi/README.md

 ### Important
 To avoid issues or bugs, after searching for your initial city and selecting it, please wait about 5 seconds before searching for another city.
 The project works best on Firefox and chrome.
-There may be some issues with effects on Safari.
+There may be some issues with transition effects on Safari.

-### Screenshots
+## Screenshots
 ![alt text](https://github.com/ABiteofPi/MedData/blob/main/Screenshots/01.png)<br>
 ![alt text](https://github.com/ABiteofPi/MedData/blob/main/Screenshots/02.png)